Staff and Board

 Jaime’s son, Tula, attended the IDEA School and is now in high school.

-Brooke Sanders-Silverman, Donor Relations and Operations
+Brooke Sanders-Silverman, Donor Relations Manager

-Gaby Vidal, Administrative and Admissions Officer
+Gaby Vidal, Administrative and Admissions Officer – gaby@explorebuildlearn.org

 With more than twelve years of administrative and managerial expertise in an educational environment, Gaby thrives on collaborating with families and connecting with students.
 She has worked in a handful of schools around Tucson.
 In her free time, Gaby finds joy in cooking, dancing, crafting, exploring farmers markets, and spending time in nature.

-David Higuera, IDEA School Co-founder, Board Member
+David Higuera, IDEA School Co-founder, IDEA School Parent

-Stephanie Castillo-Leon, Tucson Community School, Board Member
+Stephanie Castillo-Leon, Tucson Community School Director, IDEA School Parent

-Ema Laehn, Business Owner, Board Member
+Emma Laehn, Small Business Owner, Former IDEA School Parent, Board Member